 In Rel-18, SA2 conducted a study followed by a work item on VMR (Vehicle-Mounted Relays).
 During the study, it was agreed to limit the scope of the work to the IAB (Integrated Access and Backhaul) architecture, whereby the IAB-node consist of an IAB-MT and an IAB-DU, with the IAB-DU establishing an F1 interface with a donor CU over a wireless link.

-There are however other architecture options to achieve the functionality of vehicle-mounted relay, for instance the so-called “Velcro” solution whereby the relay node consists of a UE co-located with a full gNB, with the gNB in the relay establishing N2 and N3 interface to an AMF residing in the 5GC over a PDU session.
+There are however other architecture options to achieve the functionality of vehicle-mounted relay as defined in TS 22.261, for instance the so-called “Velcro” solution whereby the relay node consists of a UE co-located with a full gNB, with the gNB in the relay establishing N2 and N3 interface to an AMF residing in the 5GC over a PDU session.

 These architecture options which have not yet been studied by SA2 may be better suited to certain deployment scenarios for vehicle-mounted relays, for instance using the VMR where IAB is not widely supported, or the scenario in which the relay process local traffic in the vehicle to provide onboard services with low latency.

+This study has high dependency with RAN aspects and coordination with RAN is needed.

 Additionally, the following other functionalities were not included in the Rel-18 work:

 NTN backhauling, to provide coverage e.g. on vessels, aircrafts and in other areas without TN coverage

-Extension of UAV functionality to relay to provide service to non-UAV-capable UEs in helicopter or drones
+Extension of UAV functionality to provide service to non-UAV-capable UEs in helicopter or drones

 a scenario where the backhaul (midhaul) MNO is different from the VMR provider.